PhilippVn/SnakeWar/README.md

 # SnakeWar
-Single and 2-player multiplayer snake game featuring a own webserver and gameserver with private game rooms for u and your friends
+Single and two-player multiplayer snake game featuring an own webserver and gameserver with private game rooms for you and your friends :)

 # Requirements
 - Docker